AWS D1.1:2025 · Table 5.11 · Category B

 Why This Preheat for A516 Gr.65/70 with SAW

 Higher-strength pressure vessel plate requiring low-hydrogen processes only.
-This steel is prequalified only with low-hydrogen processes under Table 5.11, which is why it appears in Category B but not Category A. The 225°F minimum preheat with SAW balances the steel's strength level and carbon equivalent against the controlled hydrogen input from the consumable.
+This steel is prequalified only with low-hydrogen processes under Table 5.11.
+With SAW, the submerged arc process with granular flux produces controlled hydrogen levels, with flux condition being the primary variable.
+The 225°F minimum preheat balances the steel’s strength level and carbon equivalent against the hydrogen control provided by SAW.
 Non-low-hydrogen SMAW is not an option for this grade under D1.1 prequalified WPS.

 Typical Applications for A516 Gr.65/70